prgr4m/patron/readme.md

 All blueprints and models also generate their own unittest files and blueprints auto register with the app factory.

-blog addon autogenerates the admin addon.
+The blog addon autogenerates the admin addon.

 ## Todo